Skip to content

 Pick a delivery channel

 Choose email, Slack, or webhook for notifications.
-Each delivery includes a link to the Evidence Pack.
+Each delivery includes a link to the provenance record.

 5